 Remember when grade school astronomy consisted mainly of knowing the names of the nine planets in order from the sun?
 We have come a long way from the astronomy taught to us even 10 years ago.
 In recent decades, significant progress in the fields of astronomy and astrophysics has brought about a revolution in understanding of the origins and nature of our universe.
 Hundreds of planets of startling diversity have been discovered orbiting distant suns.
 Black holes, once viewed as exotic theoretical possibilities, are now known to be present at the center of most galaxies, including our own.
 Precision measurements of the primordial radiation left by the big bang have enabled astronomers to determine the age, size, and shape of the universe.
 Recent discoveries, powerful new ways to observe the universe, and bold new ideas to understand it have created unprecedented scientific opportunities.

 So how can we make the most of these opportunities to better understand our universe?
-New Worlds, New Horizons in Astronomy and Astrophysics, a new book from the, outlines a plan for ground- and space- based astronomy and astrophysics for the coming decade.
+New Worlds, New Horizons in Astronomy and Astrophysics, a new book from the National Research Council, outlines a plan for ground- and space- based astronomy and astrophysics for the coming decade.
 This book, based on comprehensive input from the astronomy and astrophysics community, presents exciting yet realistic recommendations.

 A companion volume, Panel Reports–New Worlds, New Horizons in Astronomy and Astrophysics features a collection of reports on various sub-areas of astronomy and astrophysics.
 Each of these reports played an important role in setting overall priorities.